pythonnortheast/dojo/2013-12-12/README.md

 Outcome
 -----------

-Each of the 4 teams managed to produce working games, their were varying degrees of narrative and complexity to the games.
+Each of the 4 teams managed to produce working games, there were varying degrees of complexity to the narrative and player interaction.
+Most teams kept the game engine design simple - either storing the data in dictionaries or simple classes.
+One team opted to store the game story in a json file that the engine the parsed.
+Team 1 true to form ended their game by getting the browser to play the Coca-Cola advert on YouTube.

 [You can view the code here][code].